✓ Updated March 2026

 Sunrise Kayak to Rangitoto Island

-Paddle across the Hauraki Gulf as the sun paints the sky in fiery hues, arriving at the volcanic cone of Rangitoto Island just as it awakens.
-Hike to the summit for unparalleled 360-degree views of Auckland and its surrounding islands, a truly magical start to the day.
+Paddle across the Hauraki Gulf as the sun paints the sky in hues of orange and pink, heading towards the dormant volcanic cone of Rangitoto.
+The silence of the early morning, broken only by the gentle lapping of waves, makes this an unforgettable adventure.
+Hike to the summit for panoramic views of Auckland and the surrounding islands.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.